Low Key Photography Allows You to Develop a Personal Photographic Language

 The passing of time is a recurring theme in my art photo collections.

 For this photo of the Blue Nile waterfall, I chose as photographic elements:

 - The small pond into which it flows.

 - A small waterfall on the left.

-- A sky with cloudss.
+- An overhead sky filled with clouds.

 I also chose a slightly raised point to have multiplanes above the waterfall to have the horizon.
 Now I just have to write the story.

-I hope that this example of the construction of a low-key photo in a symbolic way, will allow you to understand the power of photographic grammar associated with a clear photographic language.
+I hope that this example of the construction of a low key photo in a symbolic way will allow you to understand the power of photographic grammar associated with a clear photographic language.